Date published: 2026-2-23

 Seach Input

-Regulator of G protein signaling (RGS) Inhibitoren
+Regulator of G protein signaling (RGS) Inhibitors

 Regulator of G protein signaling (RGS) proteins are a diverse family of proteins that play a crucial role in modulating the signaling pathways mediated by G proteins.
 These proteins accelerate the deactivation of G protein-coupled receptors (GPCRs), effectively serving as a "brake" on signal transduction.
 By activating the GTPase activity of the G protein α subunit, RGS proteins rapidly convert GTP to GDP, thus turning off the G protein signal.
 This mechanism is vital for the regulation of a wide range of physiological processes, including sensory perception, hormone action, and neurotransmitter release.
 Dysregulation of RGS proteins can lead to various pathological conditions, making them significant in both basic biological research and contexts.